Lin-jun-xiang/awesome-vscode-extensions/README.md

 ---

 ## :star:Quickly download multiple extensions
 I will introduce a lot of vscode extensions later .
-There is a trick here, you can quickly download many extensions without looking for . one by one
+There is a trick here, you can quickly download many extensions without looking for . one by one.

+:warning: If you have high version vscode, you can jump over the following method, just go to [here](#star-quickly-download-multiple-extensions-for-new-version-vscode)

-If you want to transfer the extension of the old computer to the new computer in the future, you can also use this method: emoji_kissing:
+If you want to transfer the extension of the old computer to the new computer in the future, you can also use this method :kissing:

 * You can download the `.ps1` file that comes with this project, follow the third step below to exclude the unnecessary extension .
 * In the `extensions.ps1` file, each extension has a comment ., please delete the unnecessary . before executing the installation command